 21. If necessary, use Above-Ground Wall Bags to secure the cover.

-22. During the winter season, check the chemical balance every two weeks and inspect the pool water by pulling back the cover slightly.
+22. During the winter season, check the chemical balance every two weeks using a test kit and inspect the pool water by pulling back the cover slightly.
 If staining or scaling is beginning to develop, bring a sample of your water into your nearest Leslie’s location.